Niolon/cifvis/README.md

-# CifVis - Crystal Structure Visualization
+# CifVis - Crystal Structure Visualisation

 A JavaScript library and web components for visualizing crystal structures from CIF files, powered by Three.js.
 Atoms, bonds and hydrogen bonds are displayed as entered in the cif

 ## Features

-- Interactive 3D visualization of crystal structures
+- Interactive 3D visualisation of crystal structures
 - Support for anisotropic displacement parameters (ADPs)
 - Display of bonds and hydrogen bonds
 - Disorder group handling